ajlane/iostreams/README.md

 Composable heavy-weight iterators for Java.
 Like Java 8 Streams that can throw checked exceptions.

-A `Stream` provides `hasNext` and `next` methods, just like an `Iterator`, but is also `Closeable` and throws predictable checked exceptions.
+An `IOStream` provides `hasNext` and `next` methods, just like an `Iterator`, but is also `Closeable` and throws predictable checked exceptions.

-Like `Iterable`, `Streamable` types can provide fresh instances of `Stream` to provide sequential access to a resource.
+Like `Iterable`, `IOStreamable` types can provide fresh instances of `Stream` to provide sequential access to a resource.

-Utility methods on `Streams` and `Streamables` allow streams to be transformed and composed.
+Utility methods on `IOStreams` and `IOStreamables` allow streams to be transformed and composed.

-Streams is provided under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+IOStreams is provided under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Example
 -------